Lewis Clark Saltmakers Return to Pacific Ocean, Seaside, Oregon 2009

 Cross country bicyclists ended their trip here, too!

-These cyclists arrived during the event after a cross-country trip.
+These cyclists arrived during the event after a coast to coast bicycle trip!

 Beach fun by the Saltmakers Camp